Cal-Rex/milestone-p1-ronin347-media/testing.md

 - Daniel Cahill: tested on Android Mobile - Chrome
 - Omercan Cirit: tested on PC - Firefox, and Android Mobile
 - Seun Owonikoko: Mentor, tested on unknown
-- Christina Myrvold: Tested on PC -Browser unknown
+- Christina Myrvold: Tested on PC - Browser unknown
 - Andrea Marshall: tested on iOS Mobile

 Also, a big thank you to Everyone In the Code Institute Slack who took the time to have a look at my project